Does low back pain make it hard to get up and moving in the morning?

-If it does, try this stretch.
+If so, try this stretch.

 It’s not only an excellent way to provide relief to your back, but to stretch your shoulders and glutes, too.